High Blood Pressure or Hypertension

 Blood pressure is usually divided into two categories, designated primary and secondary in the medical community.

-It can be created due to a buildup of fatty plaque on the inside walls of the vessel, a condition known as arteriosclerosis.
-Arteriosclerosis and artherosclerosis are common precursors of hypertension.
+It can be created due to a buildup of fatty plaque on the inside walls of the vessel, a condition known as atherosclerosis.
+Atherosclerosis and atherosclerosis are common precursors of hypertension.
 Plaque builds up when the blood vessels are weak, and damaged.
 Not having enough of the correct vitamins to make repairs, the body attempts to patch things up with plaque.
-Not a good substitute, but it can be the only thing available to the body.
+Not a good substitute, but it can be the only thing available to the body that wants to survive.

-This narrowing and/or hardening of the arteries make circulation of blood through the vessels difficult.
-As a result the blood pressure becomes elevated.
-(For more information about the reason for this calcification, go to Recommended for Osteoporosis – it’s not only the bones that get effected)
+This narrowing and/or hardening of the arteries makes the circulation of blood through the vessels difficult.
+As a result, the blood pressure becomes elevated.
+(For more information about the reason for this calcification, go to Recommended for Osteoporosis – it’s not only the bones that get affected)

 Secondary hypertension can also be caused by poor kidney function, which results in the retention of excess sodium and fluid in the body.
 The increase in blood volume within the vessels causes elevated blood pressure levels.
 Kidneys may also elevate blood pressure by secreting substances that cause blood vessels to constrict.